 NEW DELHI/MUMBAI: The virtues of the famous paan were extolled by an actor in a hit song from a 1978 Bollywood Hindi film.
 But 39 years later, the various Railway administrations in the North India are worried that its spittle ruining city-scapes leave alone the historical Railway Stations.
 The cities of North India are facing a major problem now a days with a social menace – betel nut chewing and spitting on the walls of adorable Railway stations of India.

 The situation is so alarming that the menace is spreading so fast to the other parts of the country.
 Not only Cities of tourism and business importance of North India like – New Delhi, Mumbai, Kolkata, Ahmedabad, Pune, Lucknow, Chandigarh, Varanasi, Patna, Raipur, Kanpur, Agra etc are reeling under major societal nuisance, but also many rural areas are now addicting to this nasty culture.
-Social Psychologists says that even if a normal individual encounters a person chewing betel nut with profuse spitting habit, then such a normal person will also feels to spit instantly as his stomach cannot bear the irritation emanating by seeing such persons.

 Recently Varanasi Municipality started imposing fine up to Rs.500 on people for each paan spit and Rs 100 for littering public space with wrappers after Chief Minister Yogi Adityanadh ordered stringent actions against those errants.
 If they succeed, they will achieve a feat that the strictest civic agencies across the world had failed to.